acuminous/tripitaka/README.md

 You can suppress logs by setting the logging level as when you create a `Logger` instance as above, or by calling `logger.disable()`.
 You can re-enable the logger by calling `logger.enable()`.

 ## Processors
-A processor is a function you can use to mutate the Tripitaka record before it is delivered to the transports.
+A processor is a function you can use to mutate the Tripitaka log record before it is delivered to the transports.
 Since processors are chained together in an array, the record can be mutated over a series of steps.
-Any truthy value that you return from a processor will be passed to the next processor.

 The processor is called with a single object containing the following properties: